AndresOrozcoDev/market_backend_python/README.md

 # Market - Backend Project

-Backend project based on python 3.11 with fastapi to publish web microservices with CRUD for supermarkets and products.
+Backend project based on [Python](https://www.python.org/) 3.11.3 with [FastAPI](https://fastapi.tiangolo.com/) to publish web microservices with CRUD for supermarkets and products.

 ## Installating